depperm/first-project-ideas/README.md

 #### Brick Break
 Since early gaming was around, [aquanoid](https://www.playdosgames.com/online/aquanoid/) has shown us that mankind likes to break things, specifically bricks.
 You know you want to break bricks so why not make some bricks to break.
 #### Minesweeper
+A grid with some number of hidden mines.
+Click to clear areas, see nearby mines, flag mines, or EXPLODE.
 #### Pong
 One of the oldest of video games, this sure needs an upgrade like computer player, difficulty, color, sound, lights.... [the game](https://www.ponggame.org)
 #### Scattergories